TokamakUI/Tokamak/docs/Building a Renderer/4 Building the Target.md

 # Building the `Target`

 If you recall, we defined a `Target` as:

 > the destination for rendered `Views`

-In `TokamakStatic`, this would be a tag in an `HTML` file.
+In `TokamakStaticHTML`, this would be a tag in an `HTML` file.
 A tag has several properties, although we don’t need to worry about all of them.
 For now, we can consider a tag to have:

-* The HTML for the tag itself (outer HTML)
+- The HTML for the tag itself (outer HTML)
-* Child tags (inner HTML)
+- Child tags (inner HTML)

 We can describe our target simply: